jenkinsci/robot-plugin/doc/README.md

 Links are automatically generated to whatever files are configured to "Report html" and "Log html" in the plugin configuration.
-Links to log and report htmls are now only in the summary sections in the middle of the page and the sidebar link from previous versions have been removed.
+Links to log and report HTMLs are now only in the summary sections in the middle of the page and the sidebar link from previous versions have been removed.

 ##### Version 1.2.3 and earlier

-From version 1.2 it's possible to configure a direct link from both sidepanel and project/build page summaries to chosen file persisted with the build.
+From version 1.2 it's possible to configure a direct link from both side panel and project/build page summaries to chosen file persisted with the build.
 If no file is configured the link won't show up.
 Steps to do this are as follows: